knative/specs/specs/eventing/data-plane.md

 When not specified in this document, the
-[CloudEvents HTTP bindings, version 1.0](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md) and [HTTP 1.1 protocol](https://tools.ietf.org/html/rfc7230) standards should be followed (with the CloudEvents bindings taking precedence in the case of conflict).
+[CloudEvents HTTP bindings, version 1.0](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md) and [HTTP 1.1 protocol](https://tools.ietf.org/html/rfc7230) standards MUST be followed (with the CloudEvents bindings taking precedence in the case of conflict).